 The original 1946 wooden Trestle bridge pictured above has been replaced with a seven million dollars concrete structure.
 The new bridge will save about $250,000 dollars a year in upkeep.
 The bridge is still a trestle, just not made of wood.

 Trestles still is a secluded surfing spot, but a little bit of Southern California surfing history was lost with the replacement of the wooden bridge.
 One highlight of the new concrete bridge is the letters TRESTLES built into the new structure.

 Trestles Trivia: Trestles was mentioned in the1963 “Surfin USA” song.
 The Marine Corps still uses Middles for practicing amphibious landings.

-Trestles Beach is nominated to be listed on the National Register of Historic Places for its role the rise of Surf Culture.
+Trestles Beach is nominated to be listed on the National Register of Historic Places for its role in the rise of Surf Culture.
 Up until 1971, the Marines patrolled Trestles Beach and chased off or even arrested surfers for trespassing.

 The beach at Trestles is a bit sparse and difficult to access but yields a fantastic experience for those that are willing to traverse its rocky shoreline.

 Trestles are located at the north end of San Diego County.
 Most people think it is an Orange County Beach.

 Trestles Beach Directions – Parking